liutaocode/DiffDub/README.md

 <details><summary>4.
 Suggestions for Future Improvements.</summary>
 An intuitive suggestion is to increase the dataset size, for example, by adding multi-view and multi-language datasets, which can enhance the model's generalization ability in different scenarios.
 Additionally, the face bounding box can be further optimized, as it does not always cover the chin and throat areas well in some conditions.
 </details>

+## Updates

+- **2025-06-12**: We have refined the training code for the first stage and provided the [pretrained FFHQ model](https://github.com/phizaz/diffae) along with a sample training dataset.
+You can organize your training data similarly to the provided samples.

 ## Citation